SovaNetwork/sova-reth/README.md

 --rpc-url http://localhost:8545
 ```

-### sendbtc
+### createandsignrawtransaction
 > Note: `--data` is prefixed with 0x00000005.
-After the prefix is the corsa address of signer, the bitcoin address of the reciever, and the amount to send.
+After the prefix is the corsa address of signer, the bitcoin address of the receiver, and the amount to send.
 ```sh
 cast call 0x0000000000000000000000000000000000000999 \
 --data 0x00000005 \